San Juan, Metro Manila: Culture

-Wattah!
-Wattah!
-Festival
+Wattah Wattah Festival

-Since 2003, San Juan City celebrates the feast of its patron saint, St. John the Baptist every June 24 with its Wattah Wattah Festival, a festival with dancing, parades, and its traditional basaan or water dousing along the city streets.
+Since 2003, San Juan celebrates the feast of its patron saint, St. John the Baptist every June 24 with its Wattah Wattah Festival, a festival with dancing, parades, and its traditional basaan or water dousing along the city streets.
 The festival and its activities are usually held along N. Domingo Street and Pinaglabanan Street as the procession of the image of St. John the Baptist goes down the streets.

 San Juan City Ordinance No. 51 series of 2018 prohibits dirty water, ice, water in glass bottles, and water or ice in other materials that will incite pain or injury upon impact from being used in the festival.
 Physical violence, inciting of threats, and deliberately entering public transport vehicles to douse commuters is also not allowed.

 However, in 2020 and 2021, due to the COVID-19 pandemic, the festival was reduced to a parade of the image of St. John the Baptist with social distancing and mask mandates in place.
 In 2022, due to a lower number of COVID-19 cases, the traditional basaan was included again in the Wattah!
 Wattah!
 Festival, accompanied by a street dancing competition, a free concert, and a fireworks display.

+Starting in 2025, as prescribed by City Ordinance No. 14, Series of 2025, designated water dousing zone will only be at Pinaglabanan Shrine and Pinaglabanan Street from corner N. Domingo Street to corner P. Guevarra Street and its ending time was changed from 1:00 pm to 2:00 pm.

+Sports

+San Juan has a long history with sports, the Filoil EcoOil Centre has hosted numerous sporting events, including the Philippine Basketball Association, Maharlika Pilipinas Basketball League, Premier Volleyball League, and the Filoil EcoOil Preseason Cup.

+The city is also home to the San Juan Knights, which started in the now-defunct Metropolitan Basketball Association and now competes in the Maharlika Pilipinas Basketball League.
+The Knights have won three league championships in its entire franchise history.

 Transportation

 Modes of public transportation in San Juan include jeepneys and buses.
 Jeepney routes ply the Aurora Boulevard (R-6).
 The city is serviced by J. Ruiz station of the LRT Line 2 in the city proper and indirectly served by Santolan-Annapolis station of the MRT Line 3, at the city's eastern boundary with Quezon City.

 The C-3 (Araneta Avenue) also passes through San Juan.
-Secondary routes include Nicanor Domingo (abbreviated N. Domingo), which heads towards Cubao in Quezon City, and Pinaglabanan Street (which continues as Santolan Road) leading towards Ortigas Avenue and eventually the southern reaches of Quezon City near Camp Crame, the headquarters of the Philippine National Police.
+Secondary routes include Nicolas Domingo (abbreviated N. Domingo), which heads towards Cubao in Quezon City, and Pinaglabanan Street (which continues as Santolan Road) leading towards Ortigas Avenue and eventually the southern reaches of Quezon City near Camp Crame, the headquarters of the Philippine National Police.